telerik/xaml-docs/controls/radpropertygrid/features/data-annotations.md

 * Browsable

-Using Data Annotations you can categories different properties into separate groups, set some of them as read-only and define description for each of them.
+Using Data Annotations you can categorize different properties into separate groups, set some of them as read-only and define description for each of them.

 ## Creating PropertyGrid Application